 \begin{lemma} Let $d, k, m, n$ satisfy $d \geq 2$, $k+1 \geq m$, and $n \geq 5m$.
 Suppose $G$ is a bipartite graph with parts $V_1, V_2$ such that $|V_1| \geq |V_2|+m = n+m$, which is a $(k,d)$-bipartite-expander and $m$-bipartite-joined.
 If $G$ does not contain a cycle of length $2|V_2|$, then it contains at least $n^2/8$ bipartite boosters. \end{lemma}

-\begin{proof} Let $P$ be a longest path in $G$, with starting vertex $u$.
+\begin{proof} Let $P$ be a longest path in $G$, starting at the vertex $u$.
 By \cref{lemma:prebipartiteboosters}\ref{item:prebipartiteboosters-V2path}, $P$ is a $V_1$-path.
-Recall that $S = S(P, u) \subseteq V_1$ is the set of ending vertices of path derived from $P$.
+Recall that $S = S(P, u) \subseteq V_1$ is the set of ending vertices of paths derived from $P$.
 Let $T \subseteq V_2$ be the set of penultimate vertices of all paths derived from $P$.
 That is, if $u \dotsb wv$ is any path derived from $P$, then $w \in T$ and $v \in S$.
 Note that $T, S \subseteq V(P)$.
 We note that it is enough to show that $|S| \geq n/2$ and $|T| \geq n/4$.
-Indeed, by \cref{lemma:prebipartiteboosters}\ref{item:prebipartiteboosters-booster}, for each $w \in T$ we have that $\{u,w\}$ is a bipartite booster, so $|T| \geq n/4$ implies that $u$ is adjacent to at least $n/4$ bipartite boosters.
-But $|S| \geq n/2$ means that at least $n/2$ vertices are also endpoints of a longest path in $G$, so this means that those vertices are also adjacent to at least $n/4$ bipartite boosters each.
+Indeed, by \cref{lemma:prebipartiteboosters}\ref{item:prebipartiteboosters-booster}, for each $w \in T$ we have that $\{u,w\}$ is a bipartite booster, so $|T| \geq n/4$ implies that $u$ is contained in at least $n/4$ bipartite boosters.
+But $|S| \geq n/2$ means that at least $n/2$ vertices are also endpoints of a longest path in $G$, so this means that those vertices are also contained in at least $n/4$ bipartite boosters each.
 Thus the number of bipartite boosters is at least $|S|n/4 \geq n^2/8$, as desired.

 \cref{lemma:rotation} implies that $|N(S)| < 2|S|$.
 As $G$ is $(k,2)$-bipartite-expander, then $|S| \geq k+1 \geq m$.
 Also, since $G$ is $m$-joined and $|V_1| \geq n+m$, then $|N(S)| \geq |V_1| - m + 1 > n$.
 Therefore $|S| > |N(S)|/2 > n/2$, as required.